Pets in public housing

 - honey bees

-- any other animal declared to be livestock - read the Livestock Act 2008.
+- any other animal declared to be livestock in the Livestock Act 2008.

-You should make a complaint if you are worried that an animal is:
+You should make a complaint if you're worried that an animal is:

 - possibly dangerous